 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: The purpose of this article is to investigate the effects of Bifidobacterium on cytokine-induced neutrophil chemoattractant and insulin-like growth factor 1 (IGF-1) in the ileum of rats with endotoxin injury.
-It was found through experiments that Bifidobacterium may increase IGF-1 expression and enhance intestinal immune barrier function in rats with endotoxin injury.
-This article has many characteristics.
-First,the content of the article is very novel.
-Second, the experiment is rigorous.
+It was found that Bifidobacterium may increase IGF-1 expression and enhance intestinal immune barrier function in rats with endotoxin injury.

 Wang W, Sun M, Zheng YL, Sun LY, Qu SQ.
 Effects of Bifidobacterium infantis on cytokine-induced neutrophil chemoattractant and insulin-like growth factor-1 in the ileum of rats with endotoxin injury.
 World J Gastroenterol 2019; In press